shjang7/daily_tech_journal/README.md

   get 'users#index', as: :users
 ```

-The Router in rails navigates the URL or path to proper controllers.
-For example, the Router 'users URL' called by external links such as user input or command line, then it will connect to 'users_controller' 'index' method.
+The Router in rails navigates the URL or path to proper controllers. <br />For example, the Router 'users URL' called by external links such as user input or command line, then it will connect to 'users_controller' 'index' method.

 ## Ruby